How to Make a Salted Maple Iced Shaken Espresso

 2. Shake espresso.
 Add ice, espresso, and salted maple syrup to a shaker or mason jar.
 Shake vigorously for 15–20 seconds until frothy.

-3. Assemble drink.
+3. Assemble the drink.
 Pour into a glass filled with ice.
 Top with your choice of milk and stir.

 4. Mix and enjoy!